 - More coughing

 How to Protect Yourself

-If COVID-19 is spreading in your area, stay home as much as possible except for urgent medical appointments.
+Getting vaccinated against COVID-19 will help protect you.
+Also, if COVID-19 is spreading in your area, stay home as much as possible except for urgent medical appointments.
 You may have a COPD action plan that says you will start antibiotics or steroids when your symptoms flare.
 Ask whether you need to make any adjustments, especially if you live where SARS-CoV-2 is widespread.